-I am currently a fourth-year computer science Ph.D. student at Purdue University.
+I am currently a final-year computer science Ph.D. student at Purdue University.
 My advisor is Voicu Popescu.

 My research interest is the use of augmented and virtual reality for interactive guidance and task completion.
 First, I am interested in the applications of AR/VR for medical and educational applications, such as surgical telementoring.
 Second, I am interested in providing automated AR guidance to users completing acquisition-based tasks, such as 3D scanning of indoor environments to a desired level of coverage.

 |AR HMD Guidance for Controlled Hand-Held 3D Acquisition

 D. Andersen, P. Villano, V. Popescu.
 “AR HMD Guidance for Controlled Hand-Held 3D Acquisition.”
 Accepted to ISMAR 2019 and to appear in TVCG.
 Beijing, China, October 2019.